kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 server will require mutual authentication.
 This means that a client can proactively authenticate by sending its certificate as early in the handshake as possible.
-The client's certificate have to be sent encrypted by using the shared secret derived from the kem_ciphertext encapsulation.
+The client's certificate have to be sent encrypted by using the shared secret derived from the kem_encapsulation message.

 # Handshake protocol